 This is a separate, dedicated file exclusively for Denon Cartridges, due to the large amount of information, both new and from the past, about these pickups.
 The information in this file has NOT yet been organized.

 My eventual goal is to allow readers to make direct posts to this file without my assistance.
 I don't have the technical skills to set this up, so I will need some sort of computer expert to (voluntarily) help me.

 These cartridges may be the best value in the entire audio world today.
-They are not only the best and cheapest of this class ("C"), but even competitive with some of the Class B models, and they cost only around $200 or even less.
+They are not only the best and cheapest of this Reference Class ("C"), but even competitive with some of the Class B models, and they cost only around $200 or even less.
 To beat them out you must spend around $800 for the Shelter 501 II.
 (One reader just wrote me that he actually prefers the Denon to the Shelter!)

 If you are looking for an excellent, brand new, low-output moving coil and you donít want to spend serious money, your search has ended.
 These cartridges make almost all of the others look grossly overpriced.
 None of us have heard the new "R" series, which costs more money, and is supposed to have a more advanced coil system.

 A U.S. reader recently sent me this information about Denon prices and availability within the U.S.: